DLXPlugins/simple-comment-editing/src/readme.txt

 == Upgrade Notice ==

+= 2.4.5 =
+Added better support for multisite.

 = 2.4.2 =
 Added hook for when the editing dialog is displayed.

 == Customization ==

 For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a>.
-You can also try <a href="https://mediaron.com/simple-comment-editing-options">the Simple Comment Editing Options add-on</a>.
+Don't want to program?
+Try <a href="https://mediaron.com/simple-comment-editing-options">the Simple Comment Editing Options add-on</a>.